 - 6A Reversible Reactions and Chemical Equilibria

 - 6B Thermodynamics and Equilibrium Chemistry

 - 6C Manipulating Equilibrium Constants

 - 6D Equilibrium Constants for Chemical Reactions

 - 6E Le Châtelier's Principle

 - 6F Ladder Diagrams

 - 6G Solving Equilibrium Problems

 - 6H Buffer Solutions

 - 6I Activity Effects

 - 6J Using Excel and R to Solve Equilibrium Problems

-- 6K Three Final Thoughts About Equilibrium Chemistry
+- 6K Some Final Thoughts About Equilibrium Chemistry

 - 6L Key Terms

 - 6M Chapter Summary

 - 6N Problems

-- 60 Solutions to Practice Exercises
+- 6O Solutions to Practice Exercises

-Regardless of the problem on which an analytical chemist is working, its solution requires a knowledge of chemistry and the ability to apply that knowledge.
-For example, an analytical chemist studying the effect of pollution on spruce trees needs to know, or know where to find, the chemical differences between p-hydroxybenzoic acid and p-hydroxyacetophenone, two common phenols found in the needles of spruce trees.
+Regardless of the problem on which an analytical chemist is working, its solution requires a knowledge of chemistry and the ability to use that knowledge.
+For example, an analytical chemist who is studying the effect of pollution on spruce trees needs to know, or know where to find, the chemical differences between p-hydroxybenzoic acid and p-hydroxyacetophenone, two common phenols found in the needles of spruce trees.

-Your ability to "think as a chemist" is a product of your experience in the classroom and in the laboratory.
-The material in this text assumes your familiarity with topics from earlier courses.
-Because of its importance to analytical chemistry, this chapter provides a review of equilibrium chemistry.
-Much of the material in this chapter should be familiar to you, although some topics-ladder diagrams and activity, for example-afford you with new ways to look at equilibrium chemistry.
+The ability to "think as a chemist" is a product of your experience in the classroom and in the laboratory.
+For the most part, the material in this text assumes you are familiar with topics covered in earlier courses; however, because of its importance to analytical chemistry, this chapter provides a review of equilibrium chemistry.
+Much of the material in this chapter should be familiar to you, although some topics-ladder diagrams and activity, for example-likely afford you with new ways to look at equilibrium chemistry.

 Napoleon's expedition to Egypt was the first to include a significant scientific presence.
 The Commission of Sciences and Arts, which included Claude Berthollet, began with 151 members, and operated in Egypt for three years.
-In addition to Berthollet's work, other results included a publication on mirages, and detailed catalogs of plant and animal life, mineralogy, and archeology.
+In addition to Berthollet's work, other results included a publication on mirages and a detailed catalogs of plant and animal life, mineralogy, and archeology.
 For a review of the Commission's contributions, see Gillispie, C. G. "Scientific Aspects of the French Egyptian Expedition, 1798-1801," Proc.
 Am.
 Phil.
 Soc.
 1989, 133, 447-474.

 Natron is another name for the mineral sodium carbonate, Na2CO3•10H2O.
-In nature, it usually contains impurities of NaHCO3, and NaCl.
+In nature, it usually contains impurities of NaHCO3 and NaCl.
 In ancient Egypt, natron was mined and used for a variety of purposes, including as a cleaning agent and in mummification.